 Social media is another space you have to play in if your brand is to have an impact on them.
 Not only do millennials use social media to communicate, they use it as their key source of information and news.
 So engaging them on this platform will leave an impression on them.
 Be open and let them critique your brand or product.
 They will then start to feel a part of it and help promote it with time among their peers and beyond.

 While life is generally serious on the whole, too serious doesn’t rhyme well with millennials.
 They love things a little fun and creative to keep them engaged.
 If you approach too seriously they are likely to switch off and disengage.
-Adding humour, fun and enjoyment to your brand campaigns will score you a lot of mileage with in this group.
+Adding humor, fun, and enjoyment to your brand campaigns will score you a lot of mileage within this group.

-Generally understanding the bahaviour of this group, their modes of communication and what motivates them will make it much easier for you to reach out to them.
+Generally understanding the behavior of this group, their modes of communication, and what motivates them will make it much easier for you to reach out to them.